top of page

 • Clinical member and certification with the Society of Clinical Experimental Hypnosis (SCEH/CCH)

-• Board member of Marriage and Family Therapy for Department of Safety and Professional Services (Governor appointed, Senate confirmed)
+• Department of Safety and Professional Services (DSPS) Board Member (Governor appointed, Senate confirmed)

 • Member of Wisconsin Association of Marriage and Family Therapy (WAMFT)